lbugnet/FLIPER/README.md

 - The power density spectrum of the star filtered with a 80 days high pass filter.
 - The Kepler magnitude of the star
 - The effective temperature of the star (from Mathur et al., 2017 for instance)
-- The "ML_logg_training_paper" and "ML_logg_training_paper_numax" files containing the training of the Random Forest algorithms, to be dowload on GitHub.
+- The "ML_logg_training_paper" and "ML_numax_training_paper" files containing the training of the Random Forest algorithms, to be dowload on GitHub.